 You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 Acts 1:8 (NKJV)

-As a writer I know many times, we are really waiting on God to prepare us for the assignment, to make things clear, to give us the words, and to unlock a door.
-But sometimes, we’ve actually convinced ourselves that we are not worthy, that we don’t have the skills or the time to do what God has asked of us, and we use “waiting” as an excuse to cover up our fear and procrastination.
+As a writer, I know many times, we are waiting on God to prepare us for the assignment, to make things clear, to give us the words, and to unlock a door.
+However, sometimes, we convince ourselves that we are not worthy, that we don’t have the skills or the time to do what God has asked of us, and we use “waiting” as an excuse to cover up our fear and procrastination.

 Scripture says in Psalm 27:14, “Wait on the Lord: be of good courage, and he shall strengthen thine heart: wait, I say, on the Lord.”
-Truly God does call us to a season of waiting, but it is not a time of doing nothing.
-When you know there is something you should be doing, doing nothing is more draining than stepping out on faith.
+Truly there are times when God calls us to a season of waiting, but it is not a time of doing nothing.
+When you know there is something you should do, doing nothing is more draining than stepping out on faith.
 If God has ordained you to wait, there will be expectation and excitement in your spirit that God is in it and something spectacular is about to happen, things are about to change.
 Fear and procrastination bring dread.

 Why am I telling you this story this morning?
 I don’t know who I am talking to, but I know this word is for someone.
 Every Believer is called to share the Good News.
 God is releasing so much revelation from Heaven right now.
-Christian writers who are dependent on the Holy Spirit has the ability to write and publish books which genuinely bring change in the lives of readers.
+Christian writers dependent on the Holy Spirit can write and publish books that genuinely bring change in the lives of readers.
 This must be our goal.
-If God is calling you to be His witness through writing, He will equip you with the power and anointing to fulfill that task.
+If God is calling you to be His witness through writing He will equip you with the power and anointing to fulfill that task.

 Obedience is the key.
 Obedience is better than sacrifice.
 The key lies in getting out of God’s way and allowing Him to use you.
 There is power in the words of your story and testimony—Revelation 12:11.
 The calling to write is every bit as important as the calling to the pulpit or the mission field.